lgastako/dotfiles/emacs/emacs.d/README.md

 ## Known Bugs

+- No open bugs.

+## Fixed Bugs

-- Markdown mode not active for this README.md right now
+- FIXED: Markdown mode not active for this README.md right now
-- Ctrl-A doesn't jump to the beginning of the line
+- FIXED: Ctrl-A doesn't jump to the beginning of the line